BobLeBuildeur/simple_etl/readme.md

 Uses Pandas on the background for a very powerful suite of extractors, transformations and loaders.

-QT-based interface to simplyfy life a bit.
+QT-based interface to simplify life a bit.

 ## For user interface